wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 The **API Discovery** module of Wallarm API Security identifies your application REST API structure based on the actual API usage.
 The module continuously analyzes the real traffic requests and builds the API structure based on the analysis results.

+The time required to build the complete API structure depends on the traffic diversity and intensity.

 By default, the API Discovery module is [disabled](#enabling-and-configuring-api-discovery).

 ## Issues addressed by API Discovery

 **Building an actual and complete API structure** is the main issue the API Discovery module is addressing.

-Keeping API inventory up-to-date is an extremely difficult task.
+Keeping API inventory up-to-date is a difficult task.
 There are multiple teams that use different APIs and it is a common case that different tools and processes are used to produce the API documentation.
 As a result, companies struggle in both understanding what APIs they have, what data they expose and having an up-to-date API documentation.

 Since the API Discovery module uses the real traffic as a data source, it helps to get up-to-date and complete API documentation by including to the API structure all endpoints that actually processing the requests.